joanvilarrasa/jvcalculator/README.md

 # jvcalculator

+A simple calculator experiment.

+## Overview

 A simple calculator experiment built for the Raspberry Pi Pico 2.
 This is just a simple project to explore the raspberry Pi, and the operator precedence algorithm proposed by Jonathan Blow.

-## Overview

-This is a short experiment project that implements a basic calculator on a Raspberry Pi Pico 2.
 The calculator uses a 2-line LCD display (16 characters per line) where:
 - **Line 1**: Displays the current query/expression being entered
 - **Line 2**: Displays the computed result in real-time